MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-overview-content.md

 ## Cost

-When you move your workloads to the cloud you have multiple aspects which can help to reduce costs of the overall solution.
-A lot of them are covered in the Azure Well-Architected Framework under the [pillar of cost optimization](https://docs.microsoft.com/azure/architecture/framework/cost/).
+When you move your workloads to the cloud, you have multiple aspects which can help to reduce costs of the overall solution.
+Many of them are covered in the Azure Well-Architected Framework under the [pillar of cost optimization](https://docs.microsoft.com/azure/architecture/framework/cost/).
 When you move SAP solutions to Azure, you have the additional opportunity to perform cost optimization.
-You can start a **rationalization** of your landscape or there ist the chance to **rearchitecture** or substitute components, especially when moving from Business Suite to S/4HANA during your journey to the cloud.
+You can start a **rationalization** of your landscape or there is the chance to **rearchitecture** or substitute components, especially when moving from Business Suite to S/4HANA during your journey to the cloud.
 All these actions take place at the beginning of your journey to Azure and continues throughout.

 System rationalization answers cost-related questions.
 For example, do you need to move all SAP systems, or can you decommission those which are no longer used?
 Is it more cost-efficient to refactor certain workloads—or more timely to lift and shift?
-Do you really need a system as big as you sized it on premises?
+Do you really need a system as large as you sized it on premises?

 To see how Microsoft IT answered these questions, read about how the team decommissioned approximately 60 virtual machines as part of our own [SAP migration to Azure](https://www.microsoft.com/itshowcase/blog/hello-azure-unpacking-microsoft-moved-sap-workload-cloud/).